 I am married with one daughter, live at Rushcutters Bay and for the past 10 years have been a full time athletics coach after a 35 year career in journalism.
-I have a squad of 20 regular athletes and 16 semi regular athletes ranging in age from 12 to 57 and covering most disciplines.
-I have been the sprints coach for Athletics NSW’s junior high performance Target Talent Program for the past six years.
-I am also head coach at Loreto Kirribilli and sprints coach at St Aloysius College.
+I have a squad of 20 regular athletes and 16 semi regular athletes ranging in age from 13 to 58 and covering most disciplines.
+I am head coach at Loreto Kirribilli and sprints coach at St Aloysius and St Pius Colleges.
 I am a past president of UTS Northern Suburbs Athletic Club, NSW’s largest and most successful club, of which I am a life member.
 I am also an Athletics NSW Merit Award recipient.

 How I became involved